LivePersonInc/knowledge-center-archive/pages/documents/Bots-Automation/knowledgeai-with-conversation-assist.md

 Using your content in an automated conversation:
 ![](img/KAI-2.gif)

-Recommending answers and bots to agents:
+Recommending answers and bots to human agents:
 ![](img/KAI-3.png)

 ## Next steps: Getting started